 Built forTranscribing audio, video, and meeting recordingsLive dictation and hands-free voice prompting

-PriceFree version; Pro €64 one-time with lifetime updates$99 one-time (at the time of writing); optional $10/mo cloud add-on
+PriceFree version; Pro €64 one-time with lifetime updates$99/year (at the time of writing); optional $9.99/mo cloud add-on

 Where it runsOn your MacOn your Mac by default (Apple Silicon); cloud is an optional add-on